Franz Petrasch: Military career

 Little is evident of Franz Petrasch's early life other than that he was the son of Ernst Gottlieb, a favored courtier, and was born on his father's estates in Prerau, Moravia.
 He joined the Habsburg military as a twenty-year-old cadet (in 1766).
 From 1785 to 1788 he was lieutenant colonel commanding a grenadier battalion, before being made colonel then and commander of Infantry Regiment No. 37 "Baron de Vins" at the beginning of 1792.

 By 1794 he had been elevated to major general commanding an infantry brigade in the Austrian Netherlands (present-day Belgium).
-He served in Beaulieu & Werneck's columns at the second action at Charleroi 16 June.
+He served in Beaulieu and Werneck's columns at the second action at Charleroi 16 June.

 Service on the Rhine

-In 1796 he was promoted lieutenant field marshal and was dispatched to command a brigade in Germany under the Archduke Charles.
+In 1796 he was promoted to lieutenant field marshal and was dispatched to command a brigade in Germany under the Archduke Charles.
 In September he commanded a 5,564 man mobile corps detached between the Neckar and the Rhine, securing the territories between the Austrian garrisons of Mannheim and Philippsburg).
 There, he operated behind French forces under Moreau.
 On 18 September he raided Kehl, cutting off Moreau, but his troops failed to burn the bridge and was driven out again.
 Petrasch then occupied Stuttgart.
 His advance posts were driven back by Desaix at Villingen on 9 October, then suffered a defeat at the Battle of Ettenheim.
 Petrasch then re-joined Charles and Latour to defeat Moreau at the Battle of Emmendingen, where he assumed command of Wartensleben's column after the old general was wounded.

 In 1799 Petrasch commanded a division under Archduke Charles and fought at Stockach (25 March), on the right wing, near Liptingen.
 He was then under lieutenant field marshal Friedrich Freiherr von Hotze in the clashes of Frauenfeld (25 May) and Winterthur (27 May).
 In the First Battle of Zürich (4 June), he was on the left wing, at Wallisellen.
 When Hotze was wounded in the assault on Mount Zürich, he handed over command to Petrasch.

 In August 1799, when Charles took most of the army north into Swabia, Petrasch remained in Switzerland, as second-in-command of Hotze's Austrian corps (11 battalions, 10 squadrons, total of 10,000 men), cooperating with the Russians under lieutenant general Alexander Korsakov.
 When Hotze was killed while on a reconnaissance ride on 25 September, prior to the Second Battle of Zürich, Petrasch took over command and withdrew to Feldkirch, losing 5,000 men, 25 guns and 4 colors.
 In 1800, he commanded the garrison at the Ulm fortress.